A young feisty, energetic, wisecracking Doctor (Matt Smith) replaced by a the older, slower, grumpier and sterner Peter Capaldi.

 Capaldi plays the Doctor as a cross between Colin Baker and Christopher Eccleston.
 He is definitely has a harder edge.
 Dismissive of human beings.
 Not as compassionate as Tenant or Smith.

 Any niggles.
 Some of the scenes with the Paternoster Gang were superfluous.
 And why was Clara struggling so much with a new older Doctor when she immediately empathised with the War Doctor in the 50th anniversary show?

 That aside Moffat has successfully rebooted Doctor Who yet again.

 They showed Deep Breath in cinemas across the world.
 Ben Wheatley’s direction fits the big screen.
 From the dinosaur at the start, to the Doctor racing across Victorian London on horseback, to the last did the “Half-Face” man jump or did the Doctor push him conundrum, Doctor Who is back refreshed, more adult, and feeling much more like “Classic Who” rather than “New Who”.

 Now it’s your turn:

-Do you agree with my review of Doctor Who Listen?
-Are the monsters real and hiding or simply in the Doctor’s imagination?
-Please leave a comment or share a link to your own review.
+Do you agree with my review of Doctor Who Deep Breath?
+What did you think of Capaldi?
+Please leave a comment or post a link to your blog.